RishabhPariharGit/React-Project/README.md

 - Started Designing the List product page of admin Panel
 - Added the logic to fetch all the products from the databse
 - fetched the products form the databse
+- displayed the products on the admin panel
+-